top of page

 a.
 Poop outside the camp.

-God gives specific instructions to poop outside the camp.
+God provides specific instructions to poop outside the camp.

 A hole is to be dug and covered up afterward.